-To meet the objectives of this Policy:
+To meet the objectives of this Policy :

-- All bidding information shall be made available to all interested and affected parties including the Council of Lepelle Nkumpi. - Every bidder shall be informed of the final bid results. - The Accounting Officer shall present a report to Council every quarter containing, amongst others, the following information for each and every bid awarded over R 30 000: - o Description of the bid requested - A list of all bidders - o Price of each bid - Successful bidder - o Reasons (if applicable) for the lowest priced bid not being successful.
+- All bidding information shall be made available to all interested and affected parties including the Council of Lepelle Nkumpi. - Every bidder shall be informed of the final bid results. - The Accounting Officer shall present a report to Council every quarter containing , amongst others , the following information for each and every bid awarded over R 30 000 : - Description of the bid requested - o A list of all bidders - Price of each bid - o Successful bidder - Reasons ( if applicable ) for the lowest priced bid not being successful.